Christo107/CI-PP-01/README.md

 ## Responsiveness Testing
 - The website was tested for responsiveness using the Chrome and Firefox browsers and their associated Developer Tools.
     - ### Chrome
     - A variety of screen sizes were checked for responsiveness using the Developer tools from 4K displays at 2560px wide, laptop sizes 1440px and 1024px, tablets at 768px, and a variety of mobile sizes down to 320px width.
 All elements maintained functionality and visibility in all scenarios.
+Real world testing was also conducted on physical devices of various sizes to ensure integrity.
+No issue was encountered on these.
     - A Lighthouse report was run several times to gauge the performance, accessibility, best practice and SEO scores.
 Early tests showed a performance score of less than optimal at 77, and accessibility at 93.
 By optimizing some of the imagery used on the site I was able to achieve a performace score of 93.
 There were a few missing alt tags on images and some colour contrast issues on the orgiginal test and once these were resolved, I was able to bring the accessibility score up to 100, with Best Practice and SEO also scoring 100.

 ![Lighthouse scoring](./assets/images/Readme-images/Lighthouse-results-09092022.jpg)![Lighthouse scoring](./assets/images/Readme-images/Lighthouse-results-13092022%201841.jpg)